This article will describe how to add a Google font to all the pages on your domain through stylesheets (CSS), using Unbounce's Script Manager.

 - Create a new script in Script Manager, this time, for the CSS rule.

 - Within the script, replace 'MyFontName' with the font rule provided by Google.

 - We will use the same placements as our previous script in Step 3 by adding it to the Head of the page and including it on the Main Landing Page.
 Don't forget to select your domain and to Save and Publish Script!

-By the end of this documentation, you should have two separate scripts in Script Manager: one that links the custom font from Google onto your landing page, and another script that applies the CSS rule.
+By the end of this documentation, you should have two scripts in Script Manager: one that links the custom font from Google onto your landing page and another that applies the CSS rule.

 Viewing your Custom Font

 To see this font appear on your landing page, you will need to publish your page, or, visit your page in Preview mode.
 Custom CSS and scripts work only upon page load, not within the Unbounce Builder.